Syllabus (Semester 1, 2026)

 Lab activities

-Key skills: Morphology concepts, revision, coding under assessment conditions
+Key skills: Function design, urban indicators, morphology, coding under assessment conditions

 Lecture topics